cloud-gov/cg-dashboard/CONTRIBUTING.md

 To upgrade all dependencies to version stipulated in package.json

-- Ensure cloudgov-style or other dependencies are unlinked by runnging `npm unlink cloudgov-style`.
+- Ensure cloudgov-style or other dependencies are unlinked by running `npm unlink cloudgov-style`.
 - Remove `npm-shrinkwrap.json`.
 - Use `npm update --save --saveDev` to update all dependencies.
 - Make sure it works (run linting, tests, and acceptance tests).